Under section 9 of the current Legal Services Society (LSS) Act, our mandate is to:

 - sets out the roles and responsibilities of both parties,

 - outlines anticipated provincial government funding for legal aid and the priorities for allocating that funding,

 - acknowledges that we receive funding from sources other than the government and can apply that funding in any manner that's appropriate to fulfilling our mandate, and

 - establishes the foundation for our budget and planning process.

-The BC government announced in its February 2018 budget speech that it would increase our funding by $26 million over three years.
-In April 2019, the Attorney General approved Legal Aid BC's 2019/20 three-year budget management plan in a budget approval letter.
-It sets out a general understanding of how the funding will be spent.
+In July 2020, the Attorney General approved Legal Aid BC's 2020/21 three-year budget management plan in a budget approval letter.
+It sets out a general understanding of how funds will be spent.

 The letter is intended to create an opportunity for dialogue between the Ministry of Attorney General and Legal Aid BC, resulting in achievement of the government's policy and performance expectations.
 It doesn't create any legal or binding obligations on the parties.